- Educational material for established consultants in sports and exercise medicine and physicians with an interest in sports and exercise medicine

 * MCQs and Interactive Case Histories require a subscription to BJSM and (free) registration with BMJ Learning

 BJSM has launched an exciting new image quiz based on real-life cases.
-Take a look at the various images and identify the
+Take a look at the various images and identify the most likely diagnoses.

 Sudden death from intrinsic cardiac conditions remains the leading cause of mortality in athletes during sport.
 In this context, a resting 12-lead electrocardiogram (ECG) is utilised as a diagnostic tool in the cardiovascular evaluation of both symptomatic and asymptomatic athletes for conditions associated with sudden cardiac death (SCD).
 We designed this series of modules based on a series of articles in the BJSM written by an international expert panel.

 The modules start by identifying benign ECG changes seen in athletes, particularly those that reflect physiological electrical and structural remodelling or autonomic nervous system adaptations that occur as a consequence of regular and sustained physical activity.
 The modules then explore ECG changes that can indicate a variety of cardiomyopathies or primary electrical diseases.